Saahil87/Wordle/README.md

 A seemingly, intimidating equation, but when broken down this is a very easy metric to compute and intuitivly understand.

-The theoretical upper bound for the expected information obtainable from a guessing a particular word, or simply as we've dubbed as "xG" is the sums of the probability of encountering a particular response (a 5 lettered permutation of grey, yellow, and green tiles) times the the negative log of this probability.
+The expected information obtainable from a guessing a particular word, or simply as we've dubbed as "xG" is the sums of the probability of encountering a particular response (a 5 lettered permutation of grey, yellow, and green tiles) times the the negative log of this probability.

 So what does this metric tell us about starting words?